RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

  * Start and watch the build, which will take about minutes to complete:

-`oc start-build order-service --from-dir=target/binary --follow`
+`oc start-build order --from-dir=target/binary --follow`

 ![order]({% image_path order-build-logs.png %})

  * Deploy it as an OpenShift application after the build is done:

-`oc new-app order-service`
+`oc new-app order`

  * Create the route

-`oc expose svc/order-service`
+`oc expose svc/order`

  * Finally, make sure it's actually done rolling out:

-`oc rollout status -w dc/order-service`
+`oc rollout status -w dc/order`

-Wait for that command to report replication controller `order-service-1` successfully rolled out before continuing.
+Wait for that command to report replication controller `order-1` successfully rolled out before continuing.

 >`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don't have any liveness check configured, but we will add that in the next steps.